evanwill/openrefine-b/content/3-demo.md

     - Once you have loaded a data source, this screen provides detailed options for parsing the contents and a preview of the results.
     - "Parse data as" -- generally Refine guesses the correct type of data format, however you can manual select an option if necessary.
 Each type will have a variety of parsing options to control the import process, ensuring that your data does not become corrupted.
 As you select parsing options the preview window will update, giving you visual feedback on the process.
 Keep in mind that the preview only loads the first 100 rows, so issues deeper in your data may not be immediately apparent.
     - "Character encoding" -- click in the box to select the correct character encoding.
 This is especially important on Windows to avoid mangling UTF-8 files.
-    - "Project name" -- give your project a name, preferably without spaces or dashes.
+    - "Project name" -- give your project a name, preferably without spaces or special characters.
+It is helpful to follow a descriptive filenaming convention to keep organized and remember what you were doing with this particular instance of the data (e.g. adding a date or identifier).
     - Click "Create Project" to finish parsing.

 ----------